vikramrathore1799/smartui/README.md

 SmartUI is a deep learning model that takes hand-drawn UI designs and converts them into working HTML code.
 It uses an [image captioning](https://towardsdatascience.com/image-captioning-in-deep-learning-9cd23fb4d8d2) architecture to generate its HTML markup from hand-drawn website wireframes.

-For more information, check out this post: [Automating front-end development with deep learning](https://blog.insightdatascience.com/automated-front-end-development-using-deep-learning-3169dd086e82)
+For the complete project report, refer to this [document](https://docs.google.com/document/d/1u6UQylKXNLmIUuPX3DNRpMmh7_2ehH63OsmozTPDHZI/edit?usp=sharing)

 This project builds on the synthetically generated dataset and model architecture from [pix2code](https://github.com/tonybeltramelli/pix2code) by [Tony Beltramelli](https://github.com/tonybeltramelli) and the [Design Mockups](https://github.com/emilwallner/Screenshot-to-code-in-Keras) project from [Emil Wallner](https://github.com/emilwallner).